Unit 3: Section 2 - Alkanes and Halogenoalkanes Flashcards

 Advantages - gas supply for many year, reduces imported gas and electricity

-Disadvantages - lots of traffic to local area, concern about amount of water used, chemical additives can pollute water supplies, can cause small earthquakes, combust Ch4 -> CO2 -> global warming
+Disadvantages - lots of traffic to local area, concern about amount of water used, chemical additives can pollute water supplies, can cause small earthquakes, combust CH4 -> CO2 -> global warming

 Why are alkanes cracked?

-To turn a long chain alkane, with is not very economically valuable, into a shorter chain alkane (more economically valuable as can be used as a fuel) and an alkene (more reactive, starting point for many products)
+To turn a long chain alkane, which is not very economically valuable, into a shorter chain alkane (more economically valuable as can be used as a fuel) and an alkene (more reactive, starting point for many products)

 What are the conditions for thermal cracking?